Chandramani2/HLD/Idempotency/Design/README.md

     * When the "Second" request hits the DB, the DB throws a `UniqueConstraintViolation` exception.
     * The API catches this exception, queries the order by the Key, and repairs the Redis state/returns the success response.
     * *Takeaway: Redis is for speed; The Database is for final consistency.*
+4.  **What if Step 3 (Redis Update) fails?** If the DB commits, but the Redis update fails, the key remains stuck in `"PROCESSING"` (or expires).
+     * **Correction:** When the user retries, the system might try to process it again.
+     * **Defense:** The **Database Unique Constraint** will catch this second attempt.
+The code catch block must handle `UniqueViolationException`, fetch the existing order from the DB, repair the Redis cache, and return success.

 # Detailed Explanation: Idempotency Design & Logic